 If the proposed development is located adjacent to a Provincial Road or Highway, an additional permit may be required from the Province (Manitoba Infrastructure) when applying for a permit from the MWPD.

-Please note that incomplete applications will not be accepted.
+Please note that incomplete applications will not be processed.

 INSPECTIONS & PENALTIES